ZlomenyMesic/Bomberman/README.md

 # Bomberman

 A simple 2d game, remake of *Eric and the floaters*.
-Everything was made in C#, using the Monogame framework.
+Everything was made in C# .NET Framework, using Monogame.

 ## Gameplay